joshmu/ts-swarm/README.md

 // Create the Weather Agent
 const weatherAgent = createAgent({
   id: 'Weather_Agent',
-  model: openai('gpt-4o-mini'),
+  model: openai('gpt-4o-2024-08-06', { structuredOutputs: true }),
   system: `You are a weather assistant.
   Your role is to:
     - Provide weather information for requested locations
-- Use the weather tool to fetch weather data
+    - Use the weather tool to fetch weather data`,
-- Respond in a friendly, conversational manner`,
   tools: {
     weather: tool({
       description: 'Get the weather for a specific location',